-Preparing for Antarctica.
+Preparing for Antarctica

 Yet, here I am going to Antarctica where you probably would pack more than anywhere else you’d visit.
-At least I live in Alaska so I already own most any component you’d need to survive in sub zero temperatures.
+At least I live in Alaska so I already own most any component you’d need to survive in sub-zero temperatures.

 On the last epic adventure I went on I only carried two shoes with me: my Merell hiking boots and my Crocs (no not the ugly clog ones, but a cute pair that look like ballet flats).
 I usually only bring 2 pairs with me and that’s it.
 But this trip, this trip is different.
-I’m also bringing my Sorels, don’t worry their small and not clonky.
+I’m also bringing my Sorels, don’t worry, their small and not clunky.

 So there it is.
 I’m sure it’ll be entertaining comparing what I’m bringing to what I think I should’ve brought after I get off the ship.